Which company has the cheapest car insurance in South Dakota for a bad driving record?

 USAA$1,780$3,803

-Cheapest car insurance in South Dakota with multiple tickets
+What is the cheapest car insurance in South Dakota with multiple tickets?

 The cheapest insurer for drivers with multiple tickets is State Farm, with rates averaging $2,179 annually or $182 monthly.